MissAutumnForest/drill/README.md

     ╚═════╝ ╚═╝  ╚═╝╚═╝╚══════╝╚══════╝
     Drill Chuck (Shell) - Alpha V0.0.1

-Multi-Paradigm Programming Language

-Core development team: Timothy Peacock (staticinteger), Tanner Steele (tjsteele)
+## What Is Drill?
+Drill is a "Multi-Paradigm Programming Language" that can be both compiled and interpreted.

 ## Overview
 1. Multipurpose, multi-paradigm programming language
 2. Both interpreted and compiled
 3. Dedicated IDE
 4. "On the fly" operating systems

+## Core Development Team
+Timothy Peacock (staticinteger)
+Tanner Steele (tjsteele)